aurazelco/plotZcurve/README.md

 optional arguments:
   -h, --help            show this help message and exit -i INPUT_GENOME [INPUT_GENOME ...]
-                        input genome(s) to calculate the Z-curve, can be more than one -f OUTPUT_FORMAT [OUTPUT_FORMAT ...]
+                        input genome(s) to calculate the Z-curve, can be more than one - example: -i zika_genome.fna ecoli_genome.fna
+  -f OUTPUT_FORMAT [OUTPUT_FORMAT ...]
-                        optional: list of formats (separated by space): example png pdf jpeg -o OUTPUT_PATH        optional: path to output directory -s SCRIPT_PATH        path to Zcurve_func.R, needed if the R script is not in the current working directory -gc                   optional: in case -gc is used, the script will save the GC content calculations to a file instead of printing to the console
+                        optional: list of formats (separated by space) - example: -f png pdf jpeg -o OUTPUT_PATH        optional: path to output directory - example: -o results -s SCRIPT_PATH        path to Zcurve_func.R, needed if the R script is not in the current working directory - example: -s scripts
+  -gc                   optional: in case -gc is used, the script will save the GC content calculations to a file instead of printing to the console
-  -out_gc OUTPUT_GC     optional: output file where the GC content will be written in the -gc flag is used (default 'GC_content_output.txt' in the working directory)
+  -out_gc OUTPUT_GC     optional: output file where the GC content will be written in the -gc flag is used (default 'GC_content_output.txt' in the working directory) - example: -out_gc gc_results.txt
 ```

 There may be a FutureWarning appearing for a pandas function, depending on the operating system.
 At time of release and with the version specified, this does not constitute a problem.
-Also, in MacOS there seems to be an extra error with one of the R files for the library, but again this does not constitute a rpoblem and the software runs smoothly.
+Also, in MacOS there seems to be an extra error with one of the R files for the library, but again this does not constitute a problem and the software runs smoothly.

 ### Examples of usage